Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Degas (French, maybe realist, maybe impressionist.
 Don’t ask our dog—you decide, or ask a ballerina.)

 - Gauguin (French post-impressionist.
-He actually painted a few dogs in Tahiti, but of course they were all odd colors.
-This would be a good name for a poi dog, no matter what the color.)
+He actually painted a few dogs in Tahiti, but of course, they were all odd colors.
+This would be a good name for a poi dog, no matter what color.)

 - Hopper (Edward, the American realist—a good name for a puppy that acts somber and looks off into space!)

-- Matisse (French; everyone is familiar with this artist but no one seems to agree on what he did.
+- Matisse (Everyone is familiar with this French artist, but no one seems to agree on what he did.
 Good name, but I would be confused if I used it.)

 - Monet (French, founder of the impressionist style, maybe.
-A good name for a dog—Monet would probably disagreed.)
+A good name for a dog, though Monet would probably disagree.)